ultimosparc/lfcs_exam/Essential_Commands.md

     -p man archiviert Dateien und den Rechten auf den Dateien -f muss gesetzt werden, damit Grundbefehle we c,d ausgeführt werden kann

+ _Creating Backups_ [9]

+Creating Backups:
+dd - Use this tool to take complete back ups of entire partitions or drives. dd if=[device you want to backup] of=[backup.img]
+IMPORTANT: This backup will be of the entire extent of the device you mention even if there is space on the drive.
+It will backup the entire extent. rsync - use this tool if you need to perform backups over a network. rsync -av [source] [destination] tar - Standard archiving. tar cvf tarball.tar /directory/
+Some practical code:
+dd if=/dev/sda of=/backups/sda.img
+rsync -av /root/ /backups/
+tar cvfj rootarchive.bz2 /root/
+Restoring Backups: Pretty much straightforward in most cases. dd - simply reverse the process rsync - Same idea as dd - Reverse the process. tar - Use the extract directive (x)
+Some practical code:
+dd if=/backups/sda.img /dev/sda
+rsync -v /backups/ /root/
+tar xvfj rootarchive.bz2
+Make sure you are in the directory you want to the data to be unpacked into.
 _Suchen nach Dateien_ [10]

 Es gibt verschiedene Befehle zum Suchen von Textdateien.
 Meist wird der Befehl _find_ genutzt.
 It can be u